-You’ve found your way to post #3 of my series of articles on the Urban Alaskan, written for my non-Alaska friends, where I talk about how my day to day experience is exactly like yours, mostly, except for the moose and timezone, you can get to the last post here.
+[Updated August 2021] – You’ve found your way to post #3 of my series of articles on the Urban Alaskan, written for my non-Alaska friends, where I talk about how my day to day experience is exactly like yours, mostly, except for the moose and time zone, you can get to the last post here.

 I’ve tried writing a response to this question no fewer than three times.
-Given that the question is really code for: “Is the winter really as long, cold, and harsh as we’ve all been led to believe and is the summer that bad too?” or sometimes “Do y’all live in igloos?”, you’d think I’d be able to crack the nut rather quickly.
+Given that the question is really code for: “Is the winter really as long, cold, and harsh as we’ve all been led to believe and is the summer that bad too?” or sometimes “Do y’all live in igloos?”.
+You’d think I’d be able to tackle this one easily.
 After all, I’m trying to debunk notions that Alaska is this mystical realm where only the burliest of men and hardiest of women live.
 Unfortunately, regardless of where you live in Alaska, you’re likely to be subject to some pretty gnarly weather at least a few times a year.
-All that said, where I live, the best description I can give our average weather day is: Mostly tepid.
-However, a quick geography discussion before I carry on, just to give you some context.
+Where I live, the best description I can give our average weather day is: Mostly tepid.
+Summer of 2021, for example, has been mostly 62 and raining.
+However, because Alaska is BLOODY HUGE – a quick geography discussion before I can carry on.

-Anchorage is at latitude 61°13′N, which is very close to that of Lillehammer Norway, and interestingly, further north than Whitehorse, Yukon Territory.
+Anchorage is at latitude 61°13′N, which is very close to that of Lillehammer Norway, and interestingly, further north than Whitehorse, Yukon Territory, which is super cold and sort of the geographical epicenter of anything written by Jack London.
 I’ve always reckoned Whitehorse to be much further north because its climate is more like that to Fairbanks, AK.
 Fairbanks doesn’t have a well-known comparison, perhaps Reykjavík, Iceland is the closest well known place?
 Also, Fairbanks is further south than Tromsø Norway.
 Juneau, our state capital, and a place I’ve never lived, sits in a coastal rain forest at a latitude roughly halfway between that of Inverness, Scotland and Stockholm Sweden.
 And just to really nail the point home, Sitka, AK sits at roughly the same latitude as Aberdeen Scotland, and our southern & western most community, Adak with a windblown tundra-dwelling population of some 230 in the middle of the Bering sea sits at about the same latitude as Oxford, England.
-There now you know some things that probably confirm your opinion that Alaska is a windblown ice-land.
+There, now you know some things that probably confirm your opinion that Alaska is a windblown ice-land.
 For those who need such things, citations on latitudes.

 I can only speak to the Anchorage/Mat-Su and Fairbanks areas, as these are the only places I’ve lived, and as this is about the urban Alaskan experience, hopefully you can forgive me for mostly sticking to these.
 As far as I’m concerned, we have two Seasons.
 Summer and Winter.
 Fall and Spring are short-lived affairs lasting no more than a couple of weeks, although we’ve been known to have protracted spring or fall times.
 That said, when the leaves go, they go fast and when they come, it goes from just a green halo to full foliage on all of the native trees about as fast.
 Except for those very short transition periods, Alaska isn’t really a heck of a lot different from other northern states.
 I submit for your consideration a comparison of four communities, Wasilla, Fairbanks, Warroad in MN, and Fargo in ND.
 I’d like to draw your attention to the averages for January and December.
 Wasilla is pretty mild on average compared to all three.
 It’s also milder than all three in the summer time, but still above freezing 🙂 These data were sourced from (weatherbase.com – this data has some issues, but it’s generally ball-park).
 This graph illustrates the fact that cities deep inside a continent exposed to more extreme weather than those near the coast, even northern cities.
 While it’s easy to forget that Wasilla is near the coast, Anchorage is a port city and even though we’re 180 or so miles from the expansive gulf of Alaska, we still experience the moderating effect of the ocean.